jjn7702/SECJ1023-PT2/Submission/sec08_23242/Potential_Insurance/Final Report/readme.md

 development and team collaboration.
 We successfully implemented key C++ concepts such as association, composition, inheritance, encapsulation, polymorphism, and array of objects, which significantly enhanced our understanding of object-oriented programming and design principles.
-This hands-on experience allowed us to apply theoretical knowledge to a realworld problem, reinforcing our learning and boosting our technical proficiency.
+This hands-on experience allowed us to apply theoretical knowledge to a real world problem, reinforcing our learning and boosting our technical proficiency.
 Moreover, we have experienced the dynamics of working in a team to develop a comprehensive program.
 Through effective communication and collaboration, we managed to integrate our individual contributions into a cohesive system, demonstrating the